 Deborah Howard M.A Cambridge, Ph.D.
 Courtauld Institute, FSA, FSA Scot., Hon FRIAS.
 Reader in Architectural History and Fellow of St. John’s College, Cambridge.
 Commissioner of the Royal Commission on the Ancient and Historical Monuments of Scotland.
 Author of Jacopo Sansovino: architecture and patronage in Renaissance Venice and The Architectural History of Venice

-Venice’s amphibious townscape; Venice and the East; Ruskin’s Venice; Piazza S. Marco as a theatrical space; the plague and its impact on the city.
+Venice’s amphibious townscape; Venice and the East; Ruskin’s Venice; ritual space in Renaissance Venice; the plague and its impact on the city.

 Geoffrey Humphries Portrait-figure artist, has lived in Venice for 30 years and exhibited throughout Europe

 Dick Kingzett Director of Agnew’s, art dealers, joined Christie’s 1947; joined Agnew’s 1950; became partner 1955.
 Author of Catalogue Raisonne on Samuel Scott for the Walpole Society.
 Advisor for the National Heritage Lottery Fund

 Peter Lauritzen M.A.
 Resident in Venice since 1967, author of Palaces of Venice, Venice: 1,000 years of Culture and Civilization, The Islands and Lagoons of Venice, and UNESCO report: Venice Restored, editor at large of Architectural Digest